robertguetzkow/blender-python-examples/add-ons/install-dependencies/README.md

 Therefore, [`PYTHONNOUSERSITE`](https://docs.python.org/3/using/cmdline.html#envvar-PYTHONNOUSERSITE) is temporarily set to prevent pip from checking the user site-packages when trying to determine if the packages are already installed.
 The package installation is accomplished by [calling pip through `subprocess`](https://github.com/robertguetzkow/blender-python-examples/blob/4a3c99a843305b91e05db386559905b23cf6eb87/add-ons/install-dependencies/install-dependencies.py#L117).
 The path to the
 Python binary is given by [`sys.executable`](https://developer.blender.org/rB04c5471ceefb41c9e49bf7c86f07e9e7b8426bb3).
-If you need to support Blender versions prior to 2.91.0, then you have to check [`bpy.app.version`](https://docs.blender.org/api/current/bpy.app.html#bpy.app.version) and use `bpy.app.binary_path_python` in versions prior to 2.91.0.
+If you need to support Blender versions prior to 2.91.0, then you have to check [`bpy.app.version`](https://docs.blender.org/api/current/bpy.app.html#bpy.app.version) and use `bpy.app.binary_path_python` in older versions of Blender.
 Once the installation has been attempted, the `PYTHONNOUSERSITE` environment variable is removed.

 ### Importing the module